baljit92/skull-detector/README.md

 The evaluated image results are saved under `data/images_testing_set_18000`.

-To use a custom testing dataset, add the image files to `data\images` and replace the testing_set.json with the custom test dataset.
+To use a custom testing dataset, add the image files to `data/images` and replace the testing_set.json with the custom test dataset.
 The custom dataset should have image_path field as `/images/<image_name>` and the rects field will contain the true bounding box coordinates.

 Below is a solution for a potential error that might come up during TensorBox installation.
 The commands should be executed inside the `virtualenv`: